Roman Villa of Pliny "in Tuscis": History

 The villa was first built in the 3rd-2nd century BC Etruscan era from which traces of a large rectangular area (11 x 21 m) paved with cobblestones of fairly accurate workmanship have been found.

 The villa was owned and rebuilt in 2 BC to 15 AD by Marcus Granius Grenellus, a member of the Granii family (a senatorial elite), as shown by terracotta stamps.

-The villa of this phase was centred around an atrium, with rainwater collection tank below.
+The villa of this phase was centered around an atrium, with rainwater collection tank below.
 The atrium was flanked by another large internal courtyard which was part of the farm of the villa.
 The atrium had access to a space directly overlooking the large lower terrace and the valley below.
 The farm (pars rustica) had a large winery, large threshing floor and a granary.
 Produce was sent to Rome via the Tiber river.

 The family had trading business from the eastern ports to North Africa.
-In Umbria they prospered in the first triumvirate, and particularly in Spello since an ancestor, M. Granius (probably his father), was an important municipal duumvir quinquennalis there.
+In Umbria they prospered in the First Triumvirate, and particularly in Spello since an ancestor, M. Granius (probably his father), was an important municipal duumvir quinquennalis there.
 Marcus Granius Grenellus was appointed proconsul of Bithynia in 14-15 AD.
 He was accused of treason and extortion, was acquitted of the former charge, but convicted of the second and fined and his property confiscated.
 Tiles stamped “CAESAR” and dated 15 AD probably indicate this confiscation.

 After this confiscation, thermal baths with calidarium, tepidarium and frigidarium were added in the northern corner of the villa.
 In addition the farm was provided with a vat for grape juice next to the winery and probably with storerooms and stables.

 The estate was acquired by Pliny the Elder, nephew of Marcus Granius Marcellus, probably under Vespasian (69-79 AD).
 After Pliny the Elder had adopted his nephew as his sole heir in his will, on the death of his uncle in 79 AD (near Pompeii) the villa was inherited by Pliny the Younger (61-113 AD) who then added “Secundus” to his name.